ouchadam/thisblog.iswell.cool/content/post/wake-up.md

 ```

+At this point, rerunning the `curl` command from earlier with your exported domain name `curl -v mydomain.com/wake` will turn on your desired device from outside the network!
+If you're planning on providing your own way to triggering this skip to deployment, otherwise lets build a website.

 <br>

 ### Front-end

 Now that we have a back-end, we need a way to interact with it.
 This could be achieved with a bash script, android/iOS application, Alexa integration or even IFTTT, but for this example lets do a simple web page.

+To keep things simple I'll be serving the web page from the same nodejs server we created earlier.

-First up is creating the page <i>index.html</i> with a button that hits our back-end /wake endpoint.
+First up is creating the page <i>index.html</i> with a button that will be used to hit our back-end `/wake` endpoint.

 ```html